bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 - Security -- a static site doesn't have near as many vectors for hacking as a WordPress site.
 - Convenience -- I can write articles in Markdown nearly anywhere and not have to be logged into WordPress

-With that in mind, I knew I wanted to use a static site generator and write in relatively simple Markdown.
+With that in mind, I knew I wanted to use a static site generator and write in simple Markdown.
 So I needed to pick the right static site generator for this project.
 My experiments, so far, have been with Jekyll and I like it.
-But the fact is that Jekyll is a mature system with few updates and many themes that are no longer maintained or are being maintained for backward compatibility with the old GitHub pages workflow.
+But the fact is that Jekyll is a mature system with few updates and many themes that are no longer maintained, or are being maintained only for backward compatibility with the old GitHub Pages workflow.

 This lack of updates to the system and the themes lead me to consider a few other popular static site generators.